javierip/parallel-processing-teaching-toolkit/README.md

 # Parallel Code Examples (PCE)
-This repository contains examples that help students to learn parallel and distributed computing (PDC) concepts.
-[Here you will find the official website](http://javierip.github.io/parallel-code-examples/).
+A repository designed to teach Parallel and Distributed Computing.
+[Official website](http://javierip.github.io/parallel-code-examples/).

 ## Content
 The content of the repository is ordered as follows: